-Line baking sheet pan with parchment paper and place cubed tofu in a single layer.
+Cut tofu into 1 inch cubes.
+Place tofu cubes in a single layer on a lined baking sheet pan with parchment paper.
 Bake until firm, approximately 20 minutes.
 Remove tofu from oven, baste tofu with 1/4 cup peanut sauce, set aside.

-In a high-speed blender add all of the ingredients of carrot-ginger dressing, blend until smooth.
+In a high-speed blender add all of the ingredients for the carrot-ginger dressing, blend until smooth.
 Refrigerate the dressing for at least 15 minutes so the flavors meld.

 Sprinkle the top of salad with 1 tablespoons hemp seeds.

 Serving size: 1/2 salad, Calories: 400 calories, Fat: 28 grams, Saturated fat: 5 grams, Carbohydrates: 20 grams, Sugar: 7 grams, Sodium: 295 milligrams, Fiber: 8 grams, Protein: 20 grams, Cholesterol: 0 milligrams